Kaluwal Okara: Languages

-Punjabi and Urdu are the chiefly used languages of the people.
-Now, new generation is also well conversant with English.
+Punjabi and Urdu are the most widely used languages of the residents.
+Younger generateions are also well conversant with English.

 Crops

 The land is very fertile and rich in production of various crops such as wheat, sugarcane, cotton, and vegetables.
 People often keep livestock including buffaloes, cows, sheep and goats, and poultry including chicken, and ducks, for milk, meat and eggs.

 Economics

 The fertile soil in the region surrounding the village of Kaluwal has created an economy dependent on agriculture, as it is located near a Doab (a confluence of two or more rivers).
 However, availability of agricultural land is limited due to the tightly packed farms of neighboring villages, which has led local people to pursue other fields such as business and government jobs.

 Politics

 Zaheer Babar Chaudhary is a Govt Chairman Of Kaluwal and Waseem Abbas support politically.

 Sports

 Sports are a big source of entertainment, especially among local youth.
 Cricket is the most popular sport.
 The local boys' high school is used as the center of sporting activities because there are no dedicated facilities for sports events.
 Young students often organize sports with neighboring villages on their own initiative.